-Salicylic Acid: An anti-inflammatory adept at keeping pores as small as possible, it is one of the best ingredients for penetrating deep into the pore lining, cleaning out impurities and debris.
-It is a Beta-Hydroxy Acid (BHA), known for its ability to smooth the skin without causing irritation.
-Salicylic Acid also reduces acne-causing bacteria and oil, to prevent blemishes.
+Salicylic Acid: An anti-inflammatory adept at keeping pores as small as possible is one of the best ingredients for penetrating deep into the pore lining, cleaning out impurities and debris.
+It is a Beta-Hydroxy Acid (BHA), known for its ability to smooth the skin without irritating.
+Salicylic Acid also reduces acne-causing bacteria and oil to prevent blemishes.

 Smart Makeup for that Filter-Perfect Face

-The grand finale of pore-concealing sorcery is makeup, but be warned: there is no line of make-up magic to make your pores disappear, so choose your formulas wisely.
+The grand finale of pore-concealing sorcery is makeup, but be warned: there is no line of make-up magic to make your pores disappear completely, so choose your formulas wisely.

 Hydrate the Base: When applying makeup to make pores look smaller, it’s important to ensure that your base is as hydrated and as even as possible.
 H2O Hydrating Complex is like a mini drink for the skin; plumping and hydrating, preventing your pores from drinking in what you’re about to apply to your skin.

-Blur Primers: These are usually silicone-based skincare products that act like Polyfilla (in a good way) by smoothing away the uneven appearance of pores.
+Blur Primers: These are usually silicone-based skincare products that act like Polyfilla – in a good way, of course, by smoothing away the uneven appearance of pores.
 My personal favourite is Benefit’s Porefessional – a silky, vitamin-E enriched face primer, which minimises the appearance of pores and fine lines over or under make-up.

-The definitive answer on pore shrinkage is not so definitive, and whilst there is a slew of new pore-specific skincare products created to try to render obvious pores invisible, we now know that it’s genetic and you can’t shrink your pores.
+The definitive answer on pore shrinkage is not so definitive.
+While there is a slew of new pore-specific skincare products created to try to render obvious pores invisible, we now know that it’s genetic you can’t shrink your pores.

-A major mistake many of my clients make with pores is putting off dealing with them until they become a real problem.
-Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated; keeping pores cleaned out is going to make them look a lot smaller.
-A great place to start is with Equilibrium – an oil free moisturising gel that resets and balances an overactive oily skin, keeping oily secretions at bay.
+Many of my clients make a major mistake with their enlarged pores, putting off dealing with them until they become a real problem.
+Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated; keeping pores cleaned out will make them look a lot smaller.
+A great place to start is with Quench – an oil-free moisturising gel, that resets and balances an overactive oily skin, keeping oily secretions at bay.

-I recommend starting early when it comes to keeping pores clean – a simple skincare routine with products that slow sebum secretion and draw out impurities will help to refine the appearance of pores, keeping your skin healthy.
+We recommend starting early when it comes to keeping your pores clean – a simple skincare routine with products that slow sebum secretion and draw out impurities will help to refine the appearance of pores, keeping your skin healthy.

-Your routine will require constant maintenance however, simply because there is no permanent solution to make your pores appear smaller.
+However, your routine will require constant maintenance simply because there is no permanent solution to make your pores appear smaller.